Frequently Asked Questions

 What is the first Spanish course I should take?

-) after your enrollment window is opened.
-If you have any questions or concerns about your placement score or have trouble enrolling, make an appointment with the Spanish & Portuguese advising specialist by calling 785-864-3500.
+Please enroll in to the course designated by your placement exam score.
+In order to enroll in SPAN 212, SPAN 216, SPAN 322, or SPAN 324/328, you will need a permission code.
+To obtain a permission code, e-mail Spanish & Portuguese (email@example.com) after your enrollment window is opened.
+If you have any questions or concerns about your placement score or have trouble enrolling, make an appointment with the Spanish & Portuguese Undergraduate Advising Specialist by calling 785-864-3500.

-Yes, you can combine a Spanish major with another major in the College of Liberal Arts and Sciences, such as Latin American Studies, History, Philosophy, pre-med, Communications, and so on.
+Yes, you can combine a Spanish major with another major in the College of Liberal Arts and Sciences, such as Latin American and Caribbean Studies, History, Philosophy, pre-med, Communications, and so on.
 If you are in another school, you can also major in Spanish; indeed, many of our majors are in Journalism, Business, or Education.
 Remember that when you declare a major in the College of Liberal Arts and Sciences, you need to fulfill all the principal course requirements in the College as well as the requirements for the major.
-You can also complement your major with a related minor, for example Brazilian Studies or Latino Studies.
+You can also complement your major with a related minor, for example, Brazilian Studies

 How do I declare a major in Spanish?